Suppose we have a model with a complicated interaction between two continuous variables:

 We might wish to visualize how ozone depends on wind and temperature

-as a continuous regression surface. visreg2d
+as a continuous regression surface. visreg2d provides two

 main options for this, filled contour plots and perspective plots.